Did Cigna (Life Insurance Company of North America) deny your ERISA long-term disability claim?

 We will review your denial letter from Cigna and give you a strategy to win your long-term disability claim for FREE!

-Did Cigna (Life Insurance Company of North America) deny your Virginia long-term disability claim?
+Did Cigna (Life Insurance Company of North America or New York Life) deny your Virginia long-term disability claim?
 If so, you have a lot of work to do in a short amount of time.
 Cigna (Life Insurance Company of North America) knows that if it denies your long term disability & ERISA claim, most people would have a difficult time getting all of the right paperwork ready to file a successful appeal.
 That is why they do it.
 Because if they deny your claim, you cannot successfully appeal, then they don’t have to pay your claim.

 They do this knowing that you are disabled.
 They know you are applying because you are physically unable to work.
 And yet they expect you to present an appeal as if none of that were true.

 But the stakes are high because you only get one shot.
 And your one shot has to be completed within 180 days of your denial letter.
 So if you intend to wait around, you may just lose your case altogether.
 But if long-term disability benefits are your only option to provide for your family, then you need to start thinking about your next steps now.

 Unlike so many other cases in Virginia, ERISA long-term disability cases have short deadlines and require you to act quickly.
 Make sure you verify that your lawyer has experience handling ERISA disability cases in Virginia.

 What is an ERISA Disability Policy?